 CCIS minors provide the computer science skills and know-how you need to succeed in today’s highly digital world.
 A minor requires completion of five CS courses—more than enough to gain proficiency while easily fitting around your major requirements.
 All with no prior programming experience needed.
 Looking to gain technical knowledge that directly applies to your major?
-You have the option to pursue a CCIS Meaningful Minor for CS, IS, or DS.
+You have the option to pursue a CCIS Meaningful Minor for CS or DS.

 A focus on fundamentals

 All CCIS minors require a common introductory course sequence: Fundamentals of Computer Science 1 and 2.
 Data Science minors have an additional choice: take the Fundamentals courses, or start your minor off with Programming with Data instead.

 - CS2500 Fundamentals 1 – Introduces first-time coders to the systematic and explicit design of programs while enabling students with prior coding experience to grow their design skills.
 Because experienced and aspiring students work together, you’ll have an opportunity to bridge your knowledge base and skill set within a diverse group.

 - CS2510 Fundamentals 2 – Builds on the first course, focusing on the systematic design of programs in the context of a real-world language (Java) and incorporating existing libraries into design.